Kometa-Team/Defaults-Image-Creation/create_people_posters/README.md

 # Create People Posters — Cross‑Platform Pipeline

-This repo automates generating, curating, and publishing **Kometa People Images** (posters) across styles.
+This repo automates generating, curating, colorizing, and publishing **Kometa People Images** (posters) across styles.
 It’s designed to be **cross‑platform**, **fixed‑order**, and **resumable** so you can stop and restart safely.

 ---